jmoore87jr/DFS_ownership_projections/README.md

 These projections are then joined to the DK export .csv, which pydfs-lineup-optimizer uses to generate 100 optimal lineups.
 For each set of optimal lineups, the average ownership of each player is calculated and saved in a 2-column pd.DataFrame of 'Player' and 'Ownership'.
 We can then average the ownership for each player from each set of lineups and return our 'Projected ownership' table.

 **HOW TO USE IT**\
-Player projection tables from Rotoballers and Sabersim should be saved in your project folder as 'rotoballers_full.csv' and 'sabersim_full.csv', respectively.
-The program will download and save numberfire projections for you.
+Scraping has been blocked or problematic everywhere.

+1. Go to each site and download or copy/paste the projections in your project folder as {site_name}_raw.csv.
+Leave them as they are on the site; the program will format them.

-Run the program.
+2. Run format_sheets.py

 When prompted, enter the url of the DraftKings export file for the slate you want to play.

 The .csv of ownership projections will be saved as 'ownership_projections.csv'.

-**NOTES**\
-The project is not complete yet.
-If you run it now, it will optimize lineups for season average points, not projected points.

-Upcoming changes:

-* Join projections to the DraftKings export sheet
-* Generate n lineups from each site
-* Calculate average ownership for each player
+3. Run generate_lineups.py

+Enter the sites you want to use, separated by comma. i.e.:
+'Enter the sites to be used: sabersim, rotoballer, numberfire'

+Then enter the number of lineups to generate from each site, wait a few seconds (150 lineups per site will probably take 2-3 minutes), and you should have your ownership projections saved in the project folder.

+**PLANNED CHANGES**
+* Add support for other paid sites like  FantasyLabs and Awesemo.
+The ownership projections are already alright, but adding more pay sites should make them much better.